slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 The cost model computes numbers; [`PhysicalPlanner`](../../src/execution/physical-planner.ts) makes the decisions.
 Two node types are genuinely cost-based, and they are the two in the opening plans.

-**Joins.** [`joinCandidates`](../../src/execution/physical-planner.ts) builds a list and [`cheapest`](../../src/execution/physical-planner.ts) picks the minimum.
+**Joins.** [`joinCandidates`](../../src/execution/physical-planner.ts) builds a list and [`cheapestFor`](../../src/execution/physical-planner.ts) compares each candidate's own cost plus any sort still needed to satisfy its parent's ordering.
 A hash join is always a candidate — with the block-nested-loop cost substituted when there are no equi-keys, since that is what the operator actually does.
 A nested loop is a candidate only when `leftCard + rightCard <= Config.nestedLoopMaxRows` (50,000), which caps the damage a bad estimate can do.
 A merge join is a candidate when the condition has equi-keys, priced with sorts for whichever side is not already ordered.

 **Aggregates.** [`aggregateCandidates`](../../src/execution/physical-planner.ts) always offers a hash aggregate.
 It adds a stream aggregate when the input already arrives sorted on a prefix of the grouping keys, priced at `card * (1 + 0.24)` — no hash table at all.
 And it adds a perfect-hash aggregate when [`canUsePerfectHashAggregate`](../../src/planner/aggregate-strategy.ts) says the grouping keys are dense enough to index an array directly, priced at half the hash cost.
 That is the `PerfectHashAggregate` in the three-row plan.